JNOSQL/jnosql.github.io/docs/graph.md

 Eclipse JNoSQL has tight integration with Eclipse MicroProfile Configuration, therefore, you can use this configuration instead of putting the configuration directly in the code.
 ```

 **5 That's it!
-Now you're ready to go with CDI and a Key-Value NoSQL database.**
+Now you're ready to go with CDI and a Graph NoSQL database.**

 ```java
 public final class MarketingApp {